OpenLogic has just released their first CentOS Vagrant Box for CentOS 8, making it easier than ever to streamline development and VM management.

 Don’t worry, though, Vagrant boxes for CentOS 7 will be released shortly!

-Ready to see the OpenLogic CentOS 8 Vagrant Box in action?
-Visit the our page on Vagrant to get started!
+Ready to see the OpenLogic CentOS Vagrant Boxes in action?
+Visit our CentOS 7 and CentOS 8 pages below!

 OpenLogic’s images build on our previous image releases, reducing the variation between released versions, and go through two separate quality assurance (QA) trials to ensure that any issues previously resolved continue to be resolved in our latest images.